Ma-Vin/typewriter/README.md

 There are three types of formatter which provides the texts to log for the appender.
 They can be configured by setting `TYPEWRITER_LOG_FORMATTER_TYPE` with one of the following values:

-* `DELIMITER`: The record information will be append and delimited with a given sign
+* `DELIMITER`: The record information will be appended and delimited with a given sign
   * The default value of the delimiter is ` - `.
 It can be configured by setting `TYPEWRITER_LOG_FORMATTER_PARAMETER`.
 * `TEMPLATE`: The records will be derived from three templates and time layout.
 They can be set `TYPEWRITER_LOG_FORMATTER_PARAMETER_<x>` where `<x>`has to be replaced by the following integers.
-  1. tempalte for writing time, severity and the message.
+  1. template for writing time, severity and the message.
 Default `[%s] %s: %s`
-  2. tempalte for writing time, severity, correlationID and the message.
+  2. template for writing time, severity, correlationID and the message.
 Default `[%s] %s %s: %s`
-  3. tempalte for writing time, severity, message and custom value map.
+  3. template for writing time, severity, message and custom value map.
 Default `[%s] %s: %s`
   4. time layout.
 Default value of `time.RFC3339`

-  It is possible to reorder parameter by argumented indices.
+  It is possible to reorder parameter by argument indices.
 The *custom value map* at *3* will be appended as key-value-pairs sorted by key (e.g. a custom map with three entries of string, number and boolean format at indices from 4 to 9: `severity: %[2]s message: %[3]s %[4]s: %[5]s %[6]s: %[7]d %[8]s: %[9]t time: %[1]s`)
 * `JSON`: The records will be logged as *JSON*.
 It is possible to define key names, the time layout and if the custom value map should be a sub element or not.
 The keys of the custom value map will be used 1:1.
 The properties can be set via `TYPEWRITER_LOG_FORMATTER_PARAMETER_<x>` where `<x>`has to be replaced by the following integers.
   1. key of time.
 Default `time`
   2. key of severity.
 Default: `severity`
   3. key of correlationID.
 Default: `correlation`
   4. key of message.
 Default:  `message`
   5. key of custom values if used as sub elements.
 Default: `custom`
-  6. indicator to add custom value map as subelemt: Default: `false`
+  6. indicator to add custom value map as sub element: Default: `false`
   7. time layout.
 Default value of `time.RFC3339`

-  :warning: :construction: No escaping of special charactes like `"` or `\` at the moment
+  :warning: :construction: No escaping of special characters like `"` or `\` at the moment

-The default fomatter is the delimiter one.
+The default formatter is the delimiter one.

 #### Package specific configuration